eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 attach the subscribers to our _WaitSet_ with the `SubscriberEvent::DATA_RECEIVED` event and the `subscriberCallback`.
 Everytime one of the subscribers is receiving a new sample it will trigger the _WaitSet_.

+!!! attention
+    The user has to ensure that the contextData (`sumOfAllSamples`) in `attachEvent` lives as long as the attachment, with its callback, is attached otherwise the callback context data pointer is dangling.
 ```cpp
 uint64_t sumOfAllSamples = 0U;